cerico/macfair/README.md

 Runs the install, aliases, terminal, rails, vscode, desktop, and elastic roles

-### make newtarget
+### make newcomputer

 Sets up another machine in the inventory file, typically a debian server such as a VPS or Raspberry PI.
 Also creates host_vars for the new machine

 ### make rootkeys

-Uses ssh-copy-id to copy root ssh keys to other machines, based on root users specified in host_vars/localhost.yml previously created with `make newtarget`
+Uses ssh-copy-id to copy root ssh keys to other machines, based on root users specified in host_vars/localhost.yml previously created with `make newcomputer`

 ### make remote_login

 Creates a user on remote machine and adds to sudoers.
-This uses a user previously added to host_vars/localhost.yml by `make newtarget`
+This uses a user previously added to host_vars/localhost.yml by `make newcomputer`

 ### make userkeys